Some operating systems might not have local DNS, resulting in the inability to access the system using the name (

 brew install nmap

-Go to official website for NMAP tool: Nmap web page
+Go to the official website for NMAP tool: Nmap web page

 Make sure to select